justinal64/family/README.md

 ## Description
 In this exercise I am interacting with a firebase database.
-First I amm family members to the database, then I use a promise to pull data from database and display it in a div.
+First I'm adding family members to the database, then I use a promise to pull data from database and display it in a div.

 ### TO RUN: